terratenney/Computational-Tools-For-Big-Data/Exercise8/README.md

+This week I wrote functions that use Python's MRJob and generators to apply Map Reduce procedures.

 Exercise 1:

 Define and implement a MapReduce job to count the occurrences of each word in a text file.
 Document that it works with a small example.